 - Investing in Business Intelligence as a core strength

-Because no, community is not a product, it’s a process
+Because no, online communities are not products, they’re a process

-Once again, community is not a product.
-It’s a process.
-One that takes a lot of hard work and strategy and communication and coordinated effort.
+Once again, online communities are not products.
+They’re a process.
+Ones that takes a lot of hard work and strategy and communication and coordinated effort.